Financial Management Involves Decisions About Which Of The Following

 Case Study: Capital Structure During Expansion

 When Tesla announced its ambitious plan to ramp up production of the Model Y, the company faced a classic financing dilemma.
 Rather than relying exclusively on equity—which would dilute existing shareholders—Tesla issued a mix of convertible senior notes and a modest secondary stock offering.
 The convertible feature gave investors the option to swap debt for equity if the stock price rose above a predetermined threshold, effectively lowering the immediate cost of capital while preserving upside potential for shareholders.
 This hybrid approach kept Tesla’s WACC relatively low, allowing the firm to fund gigafactory construction without sacrificing fiscal flexibility.
-The strategy paid off: as demand surged, the notes were converted, strengthening the balance sheet and reinforcing investor confidence Less friction, more output..
+The strategy paid off: as demand surged, the notes were converted, strengthening the balance sheet and reinforcing investor confidence Simple as that..

 Case Study: Working‑Capital Optimization in Retail